About

 I have extensive experience with:

-- Frameworks & Libraries: TensorFlow, PyTorch, Scikit-learn, NumPy, Pandas, Node.js, Vue.js, React, Socket.IO
+- Frameworks & Libraries: TensorFlow, PyTorch, Scikit-learn, NumPy, Pandas, Node.js, Vue.js, React, Socket.IO, OpenAI/Gemini APIs

-- Tools & Technologies: Git, Tableau, Power BI, AWS, MongoDB, MySQL
+- Tools & Technologies: Git, Tableau, Power BI, AWS, MongoDB, MySQL, Microsoft 365, Google Workspace

-- Core Competencies: Machine Learning, Deep Reinforcement Learning, Data Analysis, Web Development, Problem Solving
+- Core Competencies: Machine Learning, Deep Reinforcement Learning, Data Analysis, Web Development, Problem Solving, Communication, Leadership

 For a complete overview of my skills and experience, please check my CV/Resume.